rangsimanketkaew/Auto-NWChem/README.md

   charmm_s /usr/local/nwchem/data/charmm_s/
   charmm_x /usr/local/nwchem/data/charmm_x/
 ```
-  * **(6)** Run a sample <br /> calculation to check whether NWChem program is installed perfectly.
+  * **(6)** Run a sample calculation to check whether NWChem program is installed perfectly.
 I includes a input file of simmple calculation of geometry optimization of azulene using DFT at M06-2X/6-31G(d) in gas phase.
 You can try this calculation.

 Caveat!
 Note that the day I posted this script I was using NWChem version 6.6.
 So this way that I proposed should work with another version though.